fxfan/scala-with-cats-ja/src/pages/indexed-types/codata.md

 ![The HTML API protocol](src/pages/indexed-types/html.pdf){#fig:indexed-types:html}

-As the code is fairly repetitive we will just present all the code and then discuss the important parts.
+As the code is fairly repetitive I will just present all the code and then discuss the important parts.
 Here's the implementation.

 ```scala mdoc:silent